nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 To configure management services in the management services’ security server, follow these steps.

-1. On the Clients tab of the security server, select the client who will provide the management services.
+1. In the Clients tab of the security server, select the client who will provide the management services.
 On the details view click Services sub-tab.
 2. Click Add WSDL, enter the management services WSDL address in the window that opens and click Add.
 3. Expand the WSDL, by clicking the > icon, select a service by click Service Code.
 4. In the window that opens, enter the management services address.
 If necessary, edit other service parameters.
 Check the Apply to All in WSDL checkbox and click Save.
 Ensure that the parameters of all the management services have changed.